sta/websocket-sharp/README.md

 The type of `code` is `WebSocketSharp.CloseStatusCode` or `ushort`, and the type of `reason` is `string`.

-If you want to close the WebSocket connection asynchronously, you should use the `WebSocket.CloseAsync` method.
+If you want to close the connection asynchronously, you should use the `WebSocket.CloseAsync` method.

 ### WebSocket Server ###